 Young Pacific people generally have death, disease and injury patterns similar to those of other young New Zealanders.
 Information about secondary school students is available through health and well-being surveys conducted in selected schools between 2001 and 2012.
 The 2012 survey found that a slightly smaller proportion of Pacific secondary students reported that their health was excellent, very good or good, but there was no difference at all in their reported levels of general well being.
 Ninety-two percent of Pacific students reported that they were satisfied with their life.

 Between 2001 and 2012 there was a 4% decrease in the proportion of Pacific students with depressive symptoms and their reported rates of depressive symptoms were very similar to those of New Zealand European students.
 However, Pacific students were slightly more likely to report self-harm and three times more likely to have attempted suicide in the last 12 months.

 In 2012 about 20% of Pacific students surveyed had been or were currently sexually active, similar to the proportion of European students.
 A third of sexually active Pacific students reported using condoms and 50% used some form of contraception.
 However, European students were more likely to use condoms (50%) and three quarters used some form of contraception.
 This could explain the higher Pacific teenage pregnancy rate.

-Pacific students were twice as likely as New Zealand European students to be overweight or obese (60% in 2012) and 14% were identified as severely obese.
-However, they were more likely to report eating the daily recommended amount of fruit and vegetables.
+Pacific students (66% in 2012) were twice as likely as New Zealand European students (28% in 2012) to be overweight or obese.
+More Pacific girls (36%) were obese than Pacific boys (30%).
+However, Pacific students were more likely to report eating the daily recommended amount of fruit and vegetables.